rg-korea/rainbow/README.rst

 License
 -------
 RainBow follows The MIT License (MIT).
-This license applies to all parts of this software except the third party software/databases documented in LICENSE.txt.
+This license applies to all parts of this software except the third party software/databases documented in THIRD-PARTY-NOTICES.txt.
 For further information, we recommend you read our LICENSE.txt or the contents in https://opensource.org/licenses/MIT